 Largest shopping mall

 Large, glitzy malls are a staple in many urban cities all over the world, but the title for the largest and possibly the glitziest of them all goes to Dubai mall.
-It has all the trappings of a conventional shopping heaven with over thousands of retail stores, but there’s still a lot of space in the 5.9 million square meters internal area if it’s only filled with shops.
+It has all the trappings of conventional shopping heaven with over thousands of retail stores, but there’s still a lot of space in the 5.9 million square meters internal area if it’s only filled with shops.

 Largest indoor snow park

-Skiing in the middle of a city with perpetual summer?
+Skiing in the middle of a city with a perpetual summer?
 No reason why you can’t do that here.
-Continuing the trend of having amusement park placed inside gigantic malls, Ski Dubai is part of Mall of the Emirates in Dubai.
+Continuing the trend of having an amusement park placed inside gigantic malls, Ski Dubai is part of Mall of the Emirates in Dubai.
 The world’s first indoor mountain resort will provide you with winter wear and equipments to enjoy the 85 meter-high mountain with 5 slopes of varying difficulties and the penguins.

 Yes, you read that right.
 You can book an encounter with penguins in Ski Dubai enclosure and even get close to one or two birds.
+If you’re backpacking Dubai, this is an absolute unique experience.

 Fastest roller coaster